FREQUENTLY ASKED QUESTIONS

 Is there such a thing as a Camp Archery Association licensed or certified instructor?
 Do you provide training for archery instructors?

 Taking the second part of this first, we do not provide training.
 An online search should help you find archery instructors in your area.
 As to being certified or licensed by us, we don't believe this is necessary.
 By joining our program you agree to run it, insofar as possible, in accordance with our guidlelines.
 We trust that you will do this.
 Our program is easy to administer.
 It requires neither skill nor knowledge of archery.
-Basically it is a matter of following a few simple guidelines, keeping score, writing down results, ordering and presenting awards.
+Basically it is a matter of administration: following a few simple guidelines, keeping score, writing down results, ordering and presenting awards.

 Yes.
-All that matters is demonstrated performance.
+All that matters is demonstrated performance at the moment.

 We have campers who have won awards one year, and fail to quality for the same or higher level the next year.
 What should we do?